Currently Available from the CDE Preschool Special Education Team

 Preschool Outcomes: A Data Dialogue on OSEP Indicator 7 Reporting

 This module is for Special Education Administrators and Early Childhood Personnel who are involved with the OSEP reporting of Preschool Outcomes.
 It is designed to promote understanding of the three global child outcomes and how they fit into the ESSU's Results Driven Accountability System.
 Rating levels, progress categories and data quality will also be discussed.
-Link to: Preschool Outcomes: A Data Dialogue on OSEP Indicator 7 Reporting Sign in as a Guest when prompted (Use Firefox or Internet Explorer for optimal viewing).
+Link to: Preschool Outcomes: A Data Dialogue on OSEP Indicator 7 Reporting.
+Sign in as a Guest when prompted.

 Principles for Principals: Leading and Adapting Learning in Inclusive Preschools

 This presentation is adapted from a live webinar, Principles for Principals: Getting Preschoolers with a Disability Off to a Great Start presented by the Exceptional Student Services Unit Preschool Team and is related to providing quality special education services to all students with a disability.
 This information will aid in understanding the connection between preschool principles and practices, IEP requirements, and educational performance for preschool aged children.
-Link to access the Leading Learning in Inclusive Preschools Module Sign in as a Guest when prompted (Use Firefox or Internet Explorer for optimal viewing).
+Link to access the Leading Learning in Inclusive Preschools Module.

 Evidence-Based Practices for Preschoolers with Disabilities: 10 Improvements in Preschool Special Education

 Dr. Robin McWIlliam presented a two day workshop for the Colorado Department of Education.
 This was recorded and has been divided into 6 video segments to be used as a “Do it Yourself” series for early childhood professional learning.
-To access the modules, please register to obtain the link.
+To access the modules, please contact Sandi Link obtain the link.